An Optimal Separation of Randomized and Quantum Query Complexity: Fourier spectrum of decision trees

 For positive integers $m$ and $k$, define

 Our bound for the Fourier spectrum of decision trees is in terms of this function.
-As preparation for our main result, we now collect the analytic properties of $\Lambda_{m,k}$ that we will need. \begin{lem} Let $m$ and $k$ be any positive integers.
-Then: \begin{enumerate} \item $\Lambda_{m,k}$ is continuous on $[0,1];$ \item $\Lambda_{m,k}$ is monotonically increasing on $[0,1];$ \item $\Lambda_{m,k}$ is concave on $[0,1].$ \end{enumerate} \end{lem}
+As preparation for our main result, we now collect the analytic properties of $\Lambda_{m,k}$ that we will need. \begin{lemma} Let $m$ and $k$ be any positive integers.
+Then: \begin{enumerate} \item $\Lambda_{m,k}$ is continuous on $[0,1];$ \item $\Lambda_{m,k}$ is monotonically increasing on $[0,1];$ \item $\Lambda_{m,k}$ is concave on $[0,1].$ \end{enumerate} \end{lemma}

 \begin{proof} (i)~The continuity on $(0,1/m)\cup(1/m,1]$ is immediate.
 The continuity at $p=0$ and $p=1/m$ follows by examining the one-sided limits at those points, which are $0$ and $(\ln em)^{k/2}/m,$ respectively.